awslabs/ec2-spot-workshops/content/040_karpenter/automatic_node_provisioning.md

 kubectl describe node --selector=intent=apps
 ```

-This time around you'll the description for both instances created.
+This time around you'll see the description for both instances created.

 {{% /expand %}}